junghan0611/spacemacs/layers/+tools/imenu-list/README.md

 ===========

-This layer uses [imenu-list](https://github.com/bmag/imenu-list) to show the current buffer\'s index in a side bar.
+This layer uses [imenu-list](https://github.com/bmag/imenu-list) to show the current buffer's index in a side bar.

 This is similar to \`SPC j i\` but displayed in a persistent sidebar instead of a completion buffer.